Hisham Talaat Moustafa: Retrial

 On March 4, 2010, the Cassation Court of Egypt accepted an appeal for a new trial after concluding the original verdict had made mistakes of legal technicality.
 The defense argued that co-defendant Al-Sukkari was not properly represented during his first questioning.
 The retrial began on April 26.
 On May 28, Tamim's family dropped its civil suit against Moustafa and denied that they were paid a settlement.
 On September 25, prosecutors spent two hours delivering final retrial statements, arguing that they had evidence from 39 witnesses and mobile phone messages.
 On September 28, 2010, the court re-sentenced Moustafa to a reduced penalty of 15 years' imprisonment.

 Assault investigation

 In August 2010, Egyptian police opened an investigation of allegations that Moustafa had beaten his brother-in-law Ihab Mohamed Madi during the first week of Ramadan.
 Madi claimed that the beating began after he tried to intervene in an argument between his wife Sahar and Moustafa.
 Sahar, who is also Moustafa's sister, has been noted as the only member of Moustafa's family to consistently attend his court hearings.

 In June 2017, Moustafa, along with 501 other prisoners, was released after receiving a presidential pardon.

-Philanthropy

-Al-Shorouk News reported that in the wake of the COVID-19 crisis, Moustafa donated 62 million Egyptian Pounds to the Ministry of Health as well, Tahya Misr, and families struggling with the pandemic.
-This is in addition to 100 million Egyptian Pounds that were donated by TMG's corporate social responsibility group between 2018 and 2019.

-On January 13, 2021, Moustafa announced that Talaat Moustafa Group would donate 4 million doses of COVID-19 vaccine, enough for 2 million people.
-Under his stewardship, the company has provided housing for more than 1 million Egyptians.